Officially nicknamed the “Centennial State,” Colorado was the 38th state to join the United States of America on August 1, 1876.

 Colorado is home to the highest, the longest, and the largest!

-The highest auto tunnel in the world is the Dwight D. Eisenhower Memorial Tunnel and can be found about 60 miles to the west of Denver.
+The highest auto tunnel in the world is the Dwight D. Eisenhower Memorial Tunnel which can be found about 60 miles to the west of Denver.

 Colorado also has the highest paved road in all of North America, with its highest point reaching a staggering 14,258 feet (4246m) above sea level!